Doping of large-pore crown graphene nanomesh: Results and Discussion

 \subsection{{\it p}-doping}

-We now examine {\it p}-doping of large pore GNM systems.
-We consider 6 doped H--GNM$9$ systems (pore size 0.9 nm), and 4 doped H--GNM$12$ systems (pore size 1.2 nm), using F and Cl.
+We now examine the {\it p}-doping of large pore GNM systems.
+We consider 6 doped H--GNM$9$ systems (pore size 0.8 nm), and 4 doped H--GNM$12$ systems (pore size 1.3 nm), using F and Cl.
 The reported binding energies are calculated from the energies of the most stable form of the dopants (F$_2$ and Cl$_2$ molecules).

 A fluorine atom brought close to the edge of the H--GNM$9$ pore will have its spectrum perturbed by the pore dipoles, resulting in the LUMO of the F falling below the valence band edge of the GNM.
 This will cause an electron to spill from the GNM skeleton to occupy the F LUMO, thus ionizing it, and {\it p}-doping the GNM.
 The electrostatic attraction with the nearby hydrogen atoms creates an ultra stable environment for the F anion.
-Figure \ref{F@H-GNM9}a shows the structure of the F@H--GNM9.
+Figure \ref{F@H-GNM9}a shows the structure and DOS of the F@H--GNM9.
 The average F--H distance with the nearest two hydrogen atoms is $1.70$ \r{A}.
 The binding energy of F@H--GNM$9$ is found to be $1.07$ eV.
 The H--GNM causes the F $2${\it p$_z$} state to be pinned about $0.3$ eV below the valence band edge of the H--GNM, and $0.1$ eV below the Fermi level.
-Integrating the DOS from the valence band edge to the Fermi level indicates that one electron has been transferred to H--GNM9.

-Adding another F atom to the system leads to a similar picture, with the second F atom pinned across the pore from the first one (Fig. \ref{F@H-GNM9}b, inset), with an average F--H distance of $1.72$ \r{A}.
-The binding energy of the $2$F@H--GNM$9$ system is found to be $1.72$ eV.
-The decrease in the binding energy per dopant can be partially attributed to the electrostatic repulsion between the two fluorine anions.

-The DOS of the $2$F@H--GNM$9$ system is shown in Fig. \ref{F@H-GNM9}b.
+The structure and DOS of the $2$F@H--GNM$9$ system is shown in Fig. \ref{F@H-GNM9}b.
 The GNM is {\it p}-doped, with the Fermi energy located $\sim 0.3$ eV below the valence band edge.
-The two F atoms are now ionized, with their $2${\it p$_z$} states full, and located $\sim 0.2$ eV {\it below} the Fermi level, and therefore will not interfere with electronic transport of a $2$F@H--GNM$9$-based device.
+The binding energy of the system is $1.72$ eV.
+The two F atoms are now ionized, with their $2${\it p$_z$} states full and located $\sim 0.2$ eV {\it below} the Fermi level.
+Doping with 3 fluorine atoms leads to a qualitatively similar scenario (supplementary data, Fig S5a).

-To reach the maximum pore capacity of the H--GNM$9$, we add two more fluorine atoms, one at a time.
-Figure \ref{F@H-GNM9}c shows the structure and DOS of the $3$F@H--GNM$9$ system.
-The average F--H distance decreases to $1.38$ \r{A}, as the three F atoms form a triangular structure, with an average F--F distance of $4.53$ \r{A}.
-The DOS of the system shows that the three fluorine $2${\it p$_z$} states are filled, and the Fermi energy is $\sim 0.3$ eV below the edge of the valence band.
-A calculation of the charge transfer shows that three electrons are removed from the H--GNM.
-The binding energy of the $3$F@H--GNM$9$ system is $1.97$ eV, giving a yet smaller binding erergy per dopant than the $2$F@H--GNM$9$ case due to the repulsion between the three F anions.